GA-repos/course-intro/README.md

 ### Trust that our decisions are informed by solid experience.
 (Carlos)

-* We have a large body of knowledge, experience, and expertise to draw on from the iterative nature of SEI; SIE has been through hundreds of iterations.
+* We have a large body of knowledge, experience, and expertise to draw on from the iterative nature of SEI; SEI has been through hundreds of iterations.
 * Each iteration of SEI has been driven in part by student feedback, and for that reason, we rely on your feedback.
 Please don't hesitate to provide us with feedback!

 ### Gradual Release of Responsibility (Hou)